tmarsh-cloudian/rag/docs/troubleshooting.md

 - The NeMo LLM microservice may take upto 5-6 mins to start for every deployment.
 - While trying to upload multiple files at the same time, there may be a timeout error `Error uploading documents: [Error: aborted] { code: 'ECONNRESET' }`.
 Developers are encouraged to use API's directly for bulk uploading, instead of using the sameple rag-playground.
 The default timeout is set to 1 hour from UI side, while uploading.
 - In case of failure while uploading files, error messages may not be shown in the user interface of rag-playground.
 Developers are encouraged to check the `ingestor-server` logs for details.
+- B200 GPUs are not supported for the following advanced features:
+  - Self-Reflection to improve accuracy
+  - Query rewriting to Improve accuracy of Multi-Turn Conversations
+  - Image captioning support for ingested documents
+  - NeMo Guardrails for guardrails at input/output
+  - VLM based inferencing in RAG
+  - PDF extraction with Nemoretriever Parse
+  For these features, please use H100 or A100 GPUs instead.
+- Sometimes when HTTP cloud NIM endpoints are used from `deploy/compose/.env`, the `nv-ingest-ms-runtime` still logs gRPC environment variables.
+Following log entries can be ignored.
+- Poor retrieval accuracy is observed with Milvus GPU indexing and search in B200 and A100.
+Switch to cpu based search and indexing.
+- Large audio files are not supported for ingestion due to processing constraints and LLM context-length limitations.
+- If one of the file in a bulk ingestion job is of type svg, which is a unsupported format, the full bulk ingestion job fails.
+- Complicated filter expressions with custom metadata while sending a query, are not supported from the sample user interface.
+- Due to a known issue with MIG support, currently the ingestion profile has been scaled down while deploying the chart with MIG slicing This affects the ingestion performance during bulk ingestion, specifically large bulk ingestion jobs might fail.
+- With [image captioning enabled](image_captioning.md), uploaded files will fail to get ingested, if they do not contain any graphs, charts, tables or plots.
+This is currently a known limitation and will be fixed in a future release.

+## Ingestion failures

+In case a PDF or PPTx file is not ingested properly, check if that PDF/PPTx only contains images.
+If the images contain text that you want to extract, try enabling `APP_NVINGEST_EXTRACTINFOGRAPHICS` from [`deploy/compose/docker-compose-ingestor-server.yaml`](../deploy/compose/docker-compose-ingestor-server.yaml).

+You may also enable image captioning to better extract content from images.
+For more details on enabling image captioning, refer to [image_captioning.md](image_captioning.md).

 ## ERROR: pip's dependency resolver during container building
 ```